 It’s not just calcium that helps to keep your bones healthy.
-Vitamin K also helps to support bone healthy by improving bone density and reducing the risk of fractures (3).
-Considering that kale is a top source of vitamin K, it’s safe to assume that eating more of it will help you’re your bones happy.
+Vitamin K also helps to support bone health by improving bone density and reducing the risk of fractures (3).
+Considering kale is a top source of vitamin K, it’s safe to assume that eating more of it will help make your bones happy.

 7. It can anti-age your skin

 The vitamins found in kale are the perfect vitamins you need for smooth and flawless skin.

 For one, the vegetable contains vitamin A (retinol), a compound regularly used as an ingredient in a number of anti-aging products and treatments.
 Vitamin A encourages healthy cell growth, this can help to alleviate the signs of aging such as wrinkles and pigmentation.
 It also helps to keep your hair healthy.

 Kale also contains vitamin C, and this compound helps to encourage the production of collagen.
 In doing so, it helps to keep the skin supple, and it also alleviates the appearance of scars, wrinkles, and pigmentation.